Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     listeners the opportunity to make more accurate evaluations, it is also not realistic.
-In real life, we generally do not have access to the original; for example, when speaking on the phone, we cannot directly hear the original signal, but can hear only the transmitted signal.
+In real life, we generally do not have access to the original; for example, when speaking on the phone, we cannot directly hear the original signal but can hear only the transmitted signal.
 We would therefore never be able to compare performance to the target, but only absolute quality.
-    In some cases it is also possible that some [speech enhancement](content:enhancement) methods improve quality such that
+    In some cases, it is also possible that some [speech enhancement](content:enhancement) methods improve quality such that
     the output sounds better than the original non-distorted sound!
 -   In some experimental designs, the subject can listen to sounds many